f5devcentral/spa-demo-app/README.md

 - Environment: Internet facing

 ### Inventory
 Node.JS microservice that will tell the local store inventory.
-Note, this microservice is access through the API and simulates the API server talking to an internal service.
+Note, this microservice is accessed through the API and simulates the API server talking to an internal service.

 - Environment: Internal, accessibly by the API server